php-service-bus/demo/README.md

 * As a message bus, the example uses RabbitMQ

 ## @todo list
-* Change the logic of work with indexes ("event-sourcing" component).
-Index will be just a hash table with there are own storage.
 * Get away from callback hell (change ReactPHP to AmPHP)
 * Optimistic/pessimistic locks
-* Scheduler
 * Reducing the dependence of the user domain on the framework
 * Service-bus tests coverage
 * Time-based UUID (for messages)